The wise man, namely Homo sapiens sapiens, is the only surviving species of its genus. This is somewhat unusual.

 Neanderthals never mixed with Sapiens, gene-wise, thanks to love.
 It would be a joke to think of a Neanderthal as “Romeo” and a Sapiens as “Juliet” who stands on the balcony of her cave reciting: “Oh Romeo, why are you Romeo?
 You are a Neanderthal and I am a Sapiens”.

 It was war, raids, will for dominance.
 The males were killing the male opponents and then they were taking the females to their group.

 It wasn’t love, it was rape.

-Not always the brightest were the winners, as it serves us to believe in order to justify our existence as part of the evolution, as part of the progress.
+Not always the brightest were the winners, as it is convenient for us think in order to justify our existence as part of the evolution, as part of the progress.

-Those lost relatives of ours could be peaceful and found themselves facing the hordes of Neanderthals, the Sapiens.
+Those lost relatives of ours might be peaceful and they found themselves facing the hordes of Neanderthals, the Sapiens.